sajjadGG/book-python/advanced/funcprog/referential-transparency.rst

 * This eliminates any chances of side effects
 * Any variable can be replaced with its actual value at any point of execution [#Hughes1984]_

+Variables, once defined in a functional programming language, aren’t allowed to change the value that they hold.
+This is known as referential transparency.
+It ensures that the same language expression gives the same output. [#Inouye2022]_

+Assignment statements are discouraged in functional programming.
+For storing additional values in a program developed using the functional paradigm, new variables must be defined.
+The state of a variable in such a program is constant at any moment in time. [#Inouye2022]_

+Referential transparency eliminates the slightest chances of any undesired effects, as any variable can be replaced with its actual value at any point during the program execution. [#Inouye2022]_

 Bad:

 >>> a = 1